skyway/skyway.github.io/en/ios-tutorial.md

 // Action for actionButton (make/hang up a call)
 //
 - (IBAction)onActionButtonClicked:(id)sender {

     if(nil == _mediaConnection) {

         //
         // Select remote peer & make a call
         //

         // Get all IDs connected to the server
         [_peer listAllPeers:^(NSArray* aryPeers){
             NSMutableArray* maItems = [[NSMutableArray alloc] init];
             if (nil == _strOwnId) {
                  return;
             }

             // Exclude my own ID
             for (NSString* strValue in aryPeers) {
                 if (NSOrderedSame != [_strOwnId caseInsensitiveCompare:strValue]) {
                     [maItems addObject:strValue];
                 }
             }

             // Show IDs using UITableViewController
             PeerListViewController* vc = [[PeerListViewController alloc] initWithStyle:UITableViewStylePlain];
             vc.items = [NSArray arrayWithArray:maItems];
             vc.delegate = self;

             UINavigationController* nc = [[UINavigationController alloc] initWithRootViewController:vc];
             dispatch_async(dispatch_get_main_queue(), ^{
                 [self presentViewController:nc animated:YES completion:nil];
             });

             [maItems removeAllObjects];

         }];
     }

     else {

     }
 }
 ```

-#### Calling
+#### Connecting to the partner

-If Peer ID is selected in `PeerListViewController`, didSelectPeer method will be called.
-Set the PeerID of the partner and your own localStream to the parameter, and call.
+If a PeerID is selected in the `PeerListViewController`, the `didSelectPeer` method will be called.
+Pass the PeerID of the partner and your own localStream, and call.
-After calling, set up necessary event callbacks.
+After calling, set up the necessary event callbacks.
 Details of `setMediaCallbacks` will be explained later.

 *Objective-C*